 On May 7, we announced our second special theme for 2018: Summer Stories.
-This is a quick call for short fiction and creative nonfiction (less than 3,500 words) about summertime, vacations, heat waves, etc. Please submit your work to [email protected] by June 11.
-We will choose the best stories from the batch and publish them in July and August.
-Our full submission guidelines are below, so be sure to follow them when submitting.
+This was a quick call for short fiction and creative nonfiction (less than 3,500 words) about summertime, vacations, heat waves, etc. You can read the chosen submissions here.

 Read the winning stories from our fall Race in Place theme here.